reema0814/Threat-Protection-with-XDR/Labguide/lab9_threat_hunting.md

     ![Picture 1](./media/lab09-task2-analytics.png)

-1. This starts the "Analytics rule wizard".
-For the *General* tab type:
+1. This starts the Analytics rule wizard For the General tab type:

     |Setting|Value|
     |---|---|